Cease and Desist Letter Template

 Stop losing money on Painter projects.

+Send your first 3 cease and desist letters for free.
 Allowing a client to exploit your creative labor without payment isn't just a loss of income; it’s a surrender of your professional agency.
 If you don't legally assert your rights now, you are signaling to the market that your intellectual property is free for the taking.

 Notice of Intellectual Property Infringement and Breach of Contract